 - Directions: From Idaho Springs go west on Colorado Blvd .3 miles.
 Turn left on 13th Avenue, continue on Colorado Highway 103 South 1.4 miles.

-This basic campground at the foot of Mount Evans is an extremely popular site during the peak summer season.
+This basic campground at the foot of Mount Blue Sky is an extremely popular site during the peak summer season.
 Located on Chicago Creek it is a popular spot for anglers fishing for brown, rainbow, and native cutthroat trout.

 - Closest town: Idaho Springs (10mi)